LCC-CIT/CIS195-CourseMaterials/CIS195_Syllabus.md

-###Learning Resources
+## Learning Resources

-####Textbook
+### Textbook

 There is no textbook for this class.
 You will learn from the class lectures, lecture notes, and online tutorials.

-####Computer Lab

-The in-person computer lab and tutoring center is temporarily closed due to COVID-19, but tutoring is still available online.
-You can drop into the [Lane Support Hub Zoom Room](https://lanecc.zoom.us/j/98549544816) and request a CIT tutor, or make an appointment with a CIT tutor via the scheduling page at [lanecc.mywconline.com](https://lanecc.mywconline.com/).
-More information is available on the [LCC Tutoring Services](https://www.lanecc.edu/tutor) web page.
+### Computer Lab and In-Person Tutoring

-The hardware and software required for the course is available to all students in the CIT Main Lab in building 19, room 135.
-You paid a fee when you registered for this course that provides you with unlimited access to CIT lab facilities.
-There are tutors available in the lab to help you with your lab work.
-There is a schedule is posted on the large white board inside the lab which lists the tutors and the times they will be available.
+The CIT computer lab in building19, room 135, is equipped with computers and and all the software required for this course.
+The lab is available to all students in the CIT department.
+There are tutors available in the lab to help you with your lab assignments.
+A schedule will be posted on the large white board inside the lab with a list of the tutors and the times they will be available.

+### Tutoring and Online Support Services

+In addition to the tutors available in the CIT computer lab, there is tutoring available online.
+You can connect with tutors, get technical support from the Student Help Desk (SHeD), and learn more about Career Pathways/STEP programs in the [Lane Support Hub](http://lanecc.edu/hub) (Zoom link: lanecc.edu/hub).
+Feel free to drop in or guarantee time with a tutor by making an appointment using [WCOnline](https://lanecc.mywconline.com/).
+Check out the [ATS website](https://www.lanecc.edu/get-support/academic-support/academic-and-tutoring-services) (link: lanecc.edu/tutor) for updated hours and additional information.

-#### Software
+### Software

-If you plan to do lab work somewhere other than in class or in the CIT Main Lab, you will need:
+If you plan to do lab work somewhere other than in the classroom or the CIT Computer Lab, you will need:

-- Word processing software such as MS Office, [OpenOffice](http://www.openoffice.org) or GoogleDocs for viewing and editing office documents
+- Word processing software such as [MS Office](https://lanecc.helpjuice.com/student-faqs/microsoft-office-365-for-lcc-students-staff), [OpenOffice](http://www.openoffice.org) or [Google Docs](https://docs.google.com) for viewing and editing office documents
 - A code (text) editor to create your web pages.
-[Visual Studio Code](https://code.visualstudio.com) is a free code editor that can be downloaded via the internet and used on Windows, OS X (Mac) or Linux.
-Alternatively, you can use TextWrangler on OS X, or Notepad++ on Windows.
+[Visual Studio Code](https://code.visualstudio.com) is a free code editor that can be downloaded via the internet and used on Windows, Mac OS or Linux.
+Alternatively, you can use TextWrangler on Mac OS, or Notepad++ on Windows.
 - At least two modern browsers to view/test your web pages.
 The latest versions of Chrome, and Firefox can be downloaded via the internet.
 Many other browsers like Safari and Edge, are also suitable for your use in this class.
 - An ftp client to upload your web pages to citstudent.lanecc.edu.
-[FileZilla](https://filezilla-project.org/download.php?show_all=1) is a free ftp client that can be downloaded via the internet and used on Windows, OS X, or Linux.
-Alternatively, you can use CyberDuck on OS X or CoreFTP on Windows.
+[FileZilla](https://filezilla-project.org/download.php?show_all=1) is a free ftp client that can be downloaded via the internet and used on Windows, Mac OS, or Linux.

-####Web Resources
+### Web Resources

-- http://classes.lanecc.edu (Moodle) will be used as the Learning Management System for this course.
-All course materials and activities will be managed through this site.
+- http://classes.lanecc.edu (Moodle) is the Learning Management System for this course.
+All course materials and activities will be managed through Moodle.
 - http://citstudent.lanecc.edu will be used to host student web sites.
 You will be provided with the login information you need to upload your pages to this server.

-### Assessment and Grading
+## Assessment and Grading

 Specific grading criteria will be applied to each of the labs, quizzes, and exams you will be working on in this class.
 Part of the lab involves a code review.
 Attendance is not graded.